 The syringe driver/pump may be indicated in the following situations:

-If doses of drugs need to be changed then change the syringe and the infusion line.
-It is best not to alter the rate.
+If doses of drugs need to be altered, then change the syringe, the contents, and the infusion line.
+It is not recommended to alter the rate of infusion.

 Check the syringe driver/pump and infusion regularly for: